nyvyn/autonomais/README.md

 - **LangGraph**: A library for creating and managing graph-based data structures, facilitating complex interactions between AI agents.
 - **Yargs**: A Node.js library for building command-line tools with powerful argument parsing.
 - **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity, used for unit testing.

+## Contributing

+We welcome contributions from the community!
+If you are interested in helping to improve Autonomais, please follow these steps:

+1. **Fork the repository**: Make a copy of the project on your own account to work on.
+2. **Create a branch**: Create a branch in your fork for your changes.
+3. **Make your changes**: Implement your changes, add new features, or fix bugs.
+4. **Write tests**: Ensure that your changes are covered by tests and that all tests pass.
+5. **Document your changes**: Update the README or any relevant documentation with details of your changes.
+6. **Open a pull request**: Submit a pull request to the main repository with a clear description of what your changes do.

+Please make sure to adhere to the project's coding standards and include appropriate tests and documentation with your contributions.

 ## License